 In the “By Fixed Factor” option: xPRESET will always be the value of the “Only in By *: Factor or Value to Multiply the Preset (x or $)” variable, so it will not increase the lots as the balance increases.

-In the “By Balance Value” or “By Equity Value” option: xPRESET will be the division of the Balance or Equity by the value of the variable “Only in By *: Factor or Value to Multiply the Preset (x or $)”, with the value of this variable being the minimum balance recommended for the PRESET, since each time the account balance is greater than the multiple of this minimum balance, the xPRESET will be multiplied.
-The result of the division between the Balance or Equity by the value of the variable will be rounded down.
-The Account Balance used for this calculation is the balance that was defined for use by the robot.
+In the “By Balance Value” or “By Equity Value” option: xPRESET will be the division of the balance or equity by the recommended balance specified by the variable “Only in By *: Factor or Value to Multiply the Preset (x or $)”, with the value of this variable being the recommended balance for the PRESET, since each time the account balance or equity is greater than the multiple of this balance recommended, the xPRESET will be multiplied.
+The result of the division between the account balance or equity by the value of the variable will be rounded down.
+The account balance or equity used for this calculation is the balance that was defined for use by the robot.